ChristinaBill/BrainFart/README.md

 # BrainFart
 Final Graduate Project - Trivia Game

-Brain Fart is a database-driven, entertaining trivia game with several categories of questions, where a player can choose his/her level of difficulty.
+Project: Brain Fart is a database-driven, entertaining trivia game with several categories of questions, where a player can choose his/her level of difficulty.
+User can play as guest or login to keep track of score history and add questions.

-Players can add their own questions to the database, so that they can challenge their families and friends!
+Team: 3 team members (including myself)

+Environment: IDE = .NET/C#,
-Database was stored on Microsoft Azure cloud drive.
+Database Hosing = Database was stored on Microsoft Azure cloud drive, Source Control = BitBucket
+Deadlines = every 2 weeks

+Used MVC design pattern and Agile development